-Brittle Prickly-pear (Opuntia fragilis), a State Threatened plant, is found in thin, dry soil over rock, as well as sand prairies.
+Brittle Prickly-pear (Opuntia fragilis), a Wisconsin Threatened plant, is found in thin, dry soil over rock, as well as sand prairies.
 Blooming occurs early June through late July; fruiting occurs early July through late August.
 This species can be identified year-round.

 Synonyms: Cactus fragilis, Opuntia fragilis var. denudata, Opuntia schweriniana

 - Distinguishing characteristics: Pads round, not flattened in cross section, joints turgid, easily detatched, 2 to 5 cm.